 Presque Isle Electric & Gas Co-op members continue to generously assist area community organizations and individuals through the voluntary round up of their electric and natural gas billings.
 Member contributions to the Communities First Fund provide funds for grants and scholarships in their local communities within the PIE&G service area.

-At a recent meeting, the PIE&G Communities First Fund Board of Directors finalized awards of $5,400 in grants to the following recipients:
+At their June meeting, the PIE&G Communities First Fund board of directors finalized awards of $7,450 in grants to the recipients listed below.

 Presque Isle Electric & Gas Co-op provides electric and natural gas service to more than 42,000 member-owners, and serves a nine county area across northeast Michigan.
 PIE&G headquarters is located in Onaway.

 Shortly after Hurricane Harvey flooded Houston and surrounding areas in Texas, within a week, Hurricane Irma struck, leaving millions without power in Florida and Georgia.
 Electric cooperatives from across the nation answered the call to action.
 Presque Isle Electric & Gas Co-op linemen joined a group of 30 other co-op linemen from Michigan who packed up and headed south on Tuesday to meet up with other co-op relief personnel.

 The Michigan team included PIE&G, Cherryland, Midwest, Ontonagon, Thumb, Alger Delta, Great Lakes Energy and HomeWorks.
 The initial plan was for them to assist two cooperatives in South-central Georgia - Irwin EMC and Middle Georgia EMC.
 However, mutual aid crews from Michigan, Tennessee, Missouri and Kansas are now returning home after word came late on Wednesday from Georgia’s statewide electric cooperative association that they were not needed.
 The crews from Michigan were headed back home Wednesday after lodging overnight in Tennessee.